top of page

 A parable about the benefits of journaling.

-How might it feel to wake up one day not in your comfy bed caressed by soft cotton linen but on a cold, sticky floor of the deep dark cave?
+How would you feel if one day you wake up and you are not in your comfy bed caressed by soft cotton linen.
+Instead, you find yourself on a cold, sticky floor of the deep dark cave.

 Metaphorical caves are as unpleasant as real ones.
-The moist crevices of imaginary grottos get to the bone even quicker than water dripping from the walls.
+The moist crevices of imaginary grottos get to the bone even quicker than water dripping from slimy walls.

-The trick is to use all your might and perseverance, clambering out of its dampened embrace, sticky as a candy cane.
+The trick is to use all your might and perseverance, as well as all your fingers and clamber out of its damp embrace, sticky as a candy cane.

 Rational thoughts are not your friends on the way out.
-On the contrary, logic and rationality have a tendency to turn as moist and slippery as those cunning two-faced supporting cave walls.
-They’ll be as eager to send you into yet another oozing and stinky mud of dead-end solutions.
+On the contrary, logic and rationality have a tendency to turn as moist and slippery as cave walls.
+They’ll be very eager to send you into yet another oozing and stinky mud of dead-end solutions.
 Laughing even louder than Trolls.

-But if you drop logic somewhere on your way, or even stick it to one of the walls and pick up intuition instead, well, then you might stand a chance.
-A tiny-weeny chance that the cave of dark thoughts will not hold you as tightly but instead will drop you a rope of hope that you could use to elevate yourself out.
+But if you drop logic somewhere on the way, or even stick it to one of the walls and pick up intuition instead, well, then you might stand a chance.
+A tiny-weeny chance that the cave of dark thoughts will not hold you as tightly.
+Instead it might throw you a rope of hope that you could use to elevate yourself out.

-Use your ink and paper as if it’s the fanciest sword and the most reliable shield, page after page.
-Cover those white innocent folios within ink stabs, leaving no worries unexamined or fears unidentified.
+Use your ink and paper as if it’s both the fanciest sword and the most reliable shield.
+Cover those white innocent pages within ink stabs, leaving no worries unexamined or fears unidentified.

-When you are done, use those pages as solid stepping stones to leave the cave and shut the gate behind you.
+When you are done, use those sheets of paper as solid stepping stones to leave the dark cave and shut the gate behind you.

 Until the next time.

-And think of all sorts of flowers, you can start growing in that deep dark cave to make it less scary and uninviting if you happen to wake up there again instead of your comfy bed.
+And think of all sorts of dark loving plants you can start growing in that cave to make it less scary and slippery if you happen to wake up there again.

 bottom of page